MarkoMackic/Smart-Home-Project/Readme.md

-# :)  Smart Home Automation :)
+# :smile:  Smart Home Automation :smile:
-#### This is project under active development, so don't expect it to do something that works out of the box !
+#### This is project under active development (with many features unfinished, or buggy), so don't expect it to do something that works out of the box !
 ---
 ## :book: About